 Children were recently asked what they like about reading at our school.
 They said things such as:

 “When I read, I like to imagine what it would be like to pop into that book!”

 “I love doing the different voices when I read”

 “Reading is important so I can read to my baby brother”

 Children have also been asked their opinion about Geography at our school.
 They gave responses such as:

-“Geography it’s my favourite.
+“Geography is my favourite.
 I think because History and Geography are the subjects that you can learn most about through reading.”

 “I like Geography because even though you haven’t been to that country, you can imagine you are there.”

 “Geography is important because even though we have lots of technology and new advancements, it’s still important to learn things for ourselves and not rely on computers.
 We need to learn things such as map reading and learning about the outdoors.”

 Click here for more information about pupil voice in Geography.